 The only rules are:

 - You must show your video or your face during the entire session.
-I need to see you and also know you’re a woman and not some dude looking for a date.
+I need to see you and know you’re a woman, not some dude looking for a date.
 I ain’t got time for that.

 Online sessions can be so much fun!
 Let’s talk about how we can make them just that…together!